If you’ve ever watched a kung fu movie…

 Were you nodding while reading it?
 Did you resonate with my ideas of innovation, artistry, and mastery?

 Or were you shaking your head the whole time?
 Were you offended, like the guy who sent me the angry email?
 Do you prefer strict traditions that (supposedly) remain unchanged over time?
 Do you want to learn the “original” or “orthodox” style of qigong?

 If it’s the latter, then I’m probably not the teacher for you.
 I wish you the best of luck in your search.
 (And if you come full circle ten years from now, I promise to welcome you back with open arms!)

 Either way, I hope that you learned something useful in this article, and that you have more clarity now!

 I’d love to hear from you.
 What do you think about all this talk of style?
 Do you think I made the right choice?
 Or should I have stuck with “Big Tony Qigong”?
-Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
 I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.